MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/language-packs-provisioned.md

 author: Mattp123
 ms.author: matp
 ---
-# One or more Microsoft Dynamics 365 Language Packs are provisioned for this organization
+# One or more Microsoft Dynamics 365 for Customer Engagement Language Packs are provisioned for this organization

 ## Cause